znsio/specmatic-documentation/documentation/best_practices.md

     * Reduces human error that can happen when there is duplication of structure or datatype definition across scenarios
 * Single Responsibility Principle
     * We recommend adhering to SRP in order to achieve well authored contracts.
-    * Each .qontract should have scenarios (regardless of whether they belong one endpoint or several endpoints) that are related to a single axis of change.
+    * Each .spec should have scenarios (regardless of whether they belong one endpoint or several endpoints) that are related to a single axis of change.
     * In other words, a contract file must change for one and only reason (entity, purpose or action).
     * This promotes healthy re-usability of structures and datatypes and helps in reducing merge conflicts
     * It may take time to triangulate on the right set of scenarios per file.
 In the long term this approach is best suited or applications of any size.